 “We’ve always taken a collaborative approach to conservation.
 And we recognize the need to strike a balance with (infrastructure) development,” explained Ross Curtis, head of industry and government relations for the B.C. and boreal division of Ducks Unlimited Canada.
 “By working with the industries that are using the land, we find we can have the most direct benefit to wetlands and waterfowl.”

 Before we start talking about collaboration between Ducks Unlimited Canada and pipeline companies, we want to give you an idea of how important wetlands really are.
-Check out this video:

 Did you know wetlands trap and store carbon, helping to reduce impact on the atmosphere?